andrewbranch/blog/posts/2019-05-26_Writing_React_Components_with_Customizable_Containers.md

 <Button tagName={Link} to="/about">About</Button>
 ```

 But, how do we type this correctly?
-Button’s props can no longer unconditionally extend `React.ButtonHTMLAttributes`, because the extra props might not be passed to a button.
+Button’s props can no longer unconditionally extend `React.ButtonHTMLAttributes`, because the extra props might not be passed to a `<button>`.

 _Fair warning: I’m going to go down a serious rabbit hole to explain several reasons why this doesn’t work well.
 If you’d rather just take my word for it, feel free to [jump ahead](#an-alternative-approach)._